Mccrae15/City-Sample/README.md

 # City Sample on Unreal Engine 5

-**City Sample** is a sample project on **WVS**, created by Epic Games that shows a large world crafted with a library of Megascans assets.
-The project is available for Unreal Engine 5.3, and is provided here as an example for the **WVS Community** to learn from.
+**City Sample** is a sample project on **WVS**, created by Epic Games.
+The project reveals how the city scene from The Matrix Awakens and consists of a city with crowds, buildings, and vehicles.
+The project is available for Unreal Engine 5.3, it comes equipped with an automated build flow, and is provided here as an example for the **WVS Community** to learn from.

-> Additional information on **City Sample** can be found on [Epic Games](https://docs.unrealengine.com/5.2/en-US/valley-of-the-ancient-sample-game-for-unreal-engine/)
+> Additional information on **City Sample** can be found on [Epic Games](https://www.unrealengine.com/marketplace/en-US/product/city-sample)

 WARNING:
 **Please be aware of the file size of this project.
 Not Recommended for Free Tier users.**